 In the summer of 2024 we released the Artifakt Lo-Fi Elements, our one-of-a-kind pedal that covers the many sounds that fall under the umbrella of “lo-fi.”
 Effects in Artifakt include radio and vinyl simulations, tape saturation, tape warble, Belton Brick style reverb, bit crushing, sample rate reduction, a ladder filter, and glitch effects.
-And oh yeah, you can also combine many of these effects.
-So there are a lot of sound options in this pedal.
-The popularity of Artifakt continues to grow among musicians from many genres: indie, pop, shoegaze, post-rock, dance, hip-hop and more.
+From there you can push the sonic capabilities even further with Artifakt's ability to combine many of these effects.
+It's a powerful tool and the popularity of Artifakt continues to grow among musicians from all types of genres including indie, pop, shoegaze, post-rock, dance, hip-hop and much more.

 We recently produced a video that explores the wide range of possibilities within the Artifakt's GLITCH engine.
-In the video, Source Audio's resident marketing dude, Jeff McAlack takes us on a knob-by-knob tour of the GLITCH engine to help everyone get the most out of this fun and exploratory effect.
+In the video takes us on a knob-by-knob tour of the GLITCH engine to help everyone get the most out of this fun and exploratory effect.

 What Do the Knobs Do?